SpicetechGmbH/Genericy-Getting-Started/Readme.md

 2. **Optionally Adjust Port Settings:**
    If needed, modify the port to which the service binds on the host machine in the `docker-compose.yml` file.
 By default, it's set to 8888.

-   If you change the port or if your URL is not http://localhost:8888 you have to adapt `genericy.allowed-origins` in the file `application.properties` corresponding.
+   If you change the port or if your URL is not `http://localhost:8888``, you need to add an entry `ALLOWED_ORIGINS` in a file named `.env` with the corresponding value.
+This file must be placed in the same folder as the `genericy.jar file.

 4. **Start Genericy and Download Sample Database:**
    Run